jamesnulliu/DataStructure_SHU_project/README.md

 This is a data structure course project of Shanghai University, given by 朱能军.

-The author of the origin project is JamesNULLiu, Lrf8182,
+The authors of the origin project are JamesNULLiu, Lrf8182, Pedestrian0626

 This project is based on Apache-2.0 License.